 Religious literacy should also include knowledge of diverse Faith Traditions and the 3 Fs: 1) Food – know the taboos and don’t serve them.
 2) Formality: don’t grab people’s hands to shake them if not offered.
 3) Female: don’t take gender-related traditions, like clothing, lightly.
 These details can symbolize entire belief systems.

 Check out the Quick Reference Religious Diversity Cards in my book, Religious Diversity at Work.
 Use it to guide you through 1.
 Common Values, 2.
 Sacred Time, and 3.
 Faith Traditions.

 1) Understand why religious diversity is one of the most difficult areas of cultural diversity to address.

 2) Manage conflict by developing personal relationships across religious differences.

-3) Accommodate religious diversity in your scheduling using the ADR Interfaith Calendar.
+3) Accommodate religious diversity in your scheduling.

 4) Develop religious literacy to improve communication and problem solving.

 Deborah Levine is an award-winning author of 11 books, Editor-in-Chief of the American Diversity Report, and host of the ADR Podcasts.
 She has 33 years experience in diversity training and Thought Leadership coaching.
 Deborah has a Bachelor’s in Cultural Anthropology, Master’s degrees in Urban Planning and Religious Studies, and Research Fellowships in Arts & Culture.
 She founded the Southeast Women’s Council on Diversity, and duPage/Chicago Interfaith Resource Network.
 Her pioneering work has been recognized by the TN Economic Task Force on Women, American Planning Association/Chicago, and DiversityBusiness.com.

 Contact me and let me know how I can assist you.
 It would be an honor to boost religious literacy in your workplace and develop sustainable strategies.